 - Join the "The Stanford Fund Partnership" portal on CardinalSync.
 From here you will gain access to the application once you participate in the small group session.
 We will also use this portal to give you critical information.

-- Workshops: Weeks 2 and 3.
-Listed on CardinalSync.
-There are a few workshops now and more will be added.
+- (First) Workshops: Weeks 1-2.
+Listed on CardinalSync soon.
 You must sign-up and attend to get credit.
 Leaders who attend the workshop will be given access to the template.

-- 1:1 Meetings: Weeks 3-5.
-Required to move forward with your application.
+- (Second) 1:1 Meetings: Weeks 2-4.
+Required to move forward with your application but only after you attend the workshop.
 These will be 15 minute meetings.
-Leaders who attend will be given access to the application.
+Folks who attend will be given access to the application.
 Sign up to meet with either Ankita or Mo or Rachel, SAL Peer Advisors

 Frequently Asked Questions (FAQ)

 The Partnership gives out close to $600,000 to eligible student orgs every year.
 The overwhelming majority of those funds are given out in the Spring application cycle.
 When possible, a smaller application cycle is administered each Fall to allow newer groups to join the partnership, but the amounts given out are much smaller.

 How can I use my allocated TSF funds?

 Orgs can use their funds as approved in thier application.
 If you are not sure what has been approved look for your TSF information accessed from your group's CardinalSync profile.
 For additional assistance contact one of SAL's Peer Advisors.
 Any proposed uses of old funds must meet the TSF policies and received prior approval by SAL.